soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Services

 In academia, it is an important commitment to provide professional services.
+I am currently in the editorial boards of the following journals and I work to the best of my abilities to maintain the high standards of these journals.

-I have recently been inducted into the editorial board of <a href="https://www.nature.com/srep/about/editors#climate-change" target="_blank">Scientific Reports</a>, which is one of the highest-cited journal in the world and is published by the Nature portfolio.
-I will work as an Associate Editor of the Climate Change division, and am looking forward to the new role.
+- <a href="https://www.nature.com/srep/about/editors#climate-change" target="_blank">Scientific Reports</a>: Published by the Nature portfolio, it is one of the highest-cited journal in the world.
+I am working as an Associate Editor of their Climate Change division.
+- <a href="https://journals.sagepub.com/home/SAN" target="_blank">Journal of Sports Analytics</a>: One of the pioneering journals in the field of sports analytics.
+I am working as an Associate Editor for this journal.

 Additionally, I serve as a reviewer for many journals including the following:
 - Biometrics